-I wanted to reach out across the country to help families who were going through their own heartaches.
-I wanted to help families whose medical bills were overwhelming them and in most cases would not be able to afford such treasures of art.
-I also knew that photography was not only to capture these strong and brave children but also to tell stories, stories of hope, stories of courage, and stories of inspiration.
+The experience that I had with the McCrae family inspired me to create Tiny Sparrow Foundation.
+I became inspired and determined to help families through photography who had young children battling critical illness.
+My ambition was to help families whose medical bills were overwhelming and may not otherwise be able to afford such treasures of art.
+I believe this form of photography is not only able to capture images of a strong and brave child, but also tell his/her story.
+A story of hope, courage, and inspiration.